kevoree/kevoree-watchdog/README.md

 + **PING_PORT** Is the tcp port used ping the runtime.
 Set it to a free port.
 + **PING_TIMEOUT** Sets the max no-response time before rebooting the managed runtime.

+##### Bootstrap model
+by default the service lookup for a bootstrap model (XMI or KevScript) in the following file

+	/etc/kevoree/bootmodel

+If this model is empty, the runtime create one (as in standalone mode).
+In short place your bootstrap model and the informations relative to your node name at this place.

 ### Start Kevoree service

 	sudo service kevoree start